 Publicly traded companies are required to report their quarterly earnings, so the “earnings estimate revisions” indicator that Zacks uses is ONLY valid for at most one quarter.

-When you get the paid stock screener, you will also get access to Earnings ESP (i.e. Expected Surprise Prediction) Filter.
+When you get the paid stock screener, you will also get access to the Earnings ESP (i.e. Expected Surprise Prediction) Filter.

 This filter can be used to search for stocks to buy beforehand that have the highest probability of positively surprising for profitable earnings season trading.